prorokys/prorokys/README.md

-﻿# LangChainSummarizer
+﻿# summarize

-LangChainSummarizer is a simple web application that provides an AI-powered text summarization service using FastAPI and LangChain.
+Summarize is a simple web application that provides an AI-powered text summarization service using FastAPI and LangChain.
 Users can submit text input, and the application returns a concise summary of the text.
 The summarization is powered by a pre-trained model from Hugging Face's Transformers library,